 How DevOps Teams Automate with AWS CodeStar

 DevOps teams share one common goal: to increase the frequency and quality of application deployments.
-AWS CodeStar is described as the AWS service to "Quickly Develop, Build, and Deploy Applications on AWS”.
+AWS CodeStar is described as the AWS service to "quickly develop, build, and deploy applications on AWS.”
 DevOps teams can use AWS CodeStar to quickly set up their entire continuous delivery toolchain in minutes for more reliable deployments in consistent environments, as well as less risk of error.

 An AWS CodeStar project creates and integrates AWS services for the project development toolchain, lending DevOps teams advantages such as: